Transfer of Development Rights

 Benefits and Uses of TDRs

 If you are a developer interested in buying development rights for additional density in a project, the receiving site criteria will provide you information to see if your property is eligible as a receiving site and help you determine the maximum additional density you may qualify for through TDR.
 In addition to providing additional density at development projects, there are several alternative uses for TDRs.
-For example, TDRs can be used to meet traffic concurrency requirements, to allow larger accessory dwelling units, or to help meet greenhouse gas emissions targets.
+For example, TDRs can be used to meet traffic concurrency requirements or to allow larger accessory dwelling units.

 Check out the TDR Brochure for more information about how TDRs can benefit development projects.